ianwagner/campfire/README.md

 Running `npm run dev` or `npm run build` generates `public/firebase-messaging-sw.js` from `public/firebase-messaging-sw.js.template`.
 The Vite plugin replaces tokens like `__VITE_FIREBASE_API_KEY__` with the corresponding environment variables.
+The same service worker now handles Firebase messaging **and** offline caching, so no separate `sw.js` file is needed.
 Do not edit `firebase-messaging-sw.js` directly as it will be overwritten.

 ## Deploying to Vercel